In the early 1990s, Dr. Neil Spector began experiencing odd symptoms.

 “People need to realize this is imminently preventable,” he said.

 Lyme disease develops following an infection with the bacteria Borrelia burgdorferi.It’s transmitted to humans through the bite of infected blacklegged ticks.
 The tick must be attached to its host for 36 to 48 hours to transmit the bacteria.

 Since the ticks live in wooded and high grass areas, preventative measures include wearing clothing to cover exposed skin, using repellant containing DEET, and bathing and inspecting for ticks within two hours of being outdoors.

 The blacklegged tick’s prime season is summer.
 Lyme Disease Awareness Month is May, the usual start of tick season.

 However, new research suggests climate change could further accelerate the spread of Lyme disease by giving ticks a longer feeding season.

 A 19-year field study published in the journal Philosophical Transactions B of The Royal Society found that warmer years produce feeding tick nymphs — the stage in the tick’s lifecycle in which it’s most likely to infect humans — three weeks earlier than colder years.

 Diagnosis and Treatment of Lyme Lag Behind

 Doctors diagnose Lyme disease by taking into account a patient’s exposure to ticks, an inventory of symptoms, and a three-part blood test.
-But the current tests are only effective several weeks after the initial infection, according to the CDC.
+But the current tests are only effective several weeks after the initial infection,

 Dr. Gary Wormser, a professor of medicine at New York Medical College, saw his first case of Lyme disease in 1981 in Westchester County.
 Since then, he’s become an expert on tick-borne diseases.
 He said results from the three-part blood test aren’t foolproof, which is why clinical judgement is so important before treating for Lyme disease.